-Ponce de León landed on the east coast of Florida in March of 1513 around the time of the Christian holiday, Easter.
+Ponce de León landed on the east coast of Florida in March of 1513.
+He landed around the time of the Christian holiday, Easter.
 In Spain, Easter was known as the "feast of Flowers."
 In honor of the holiday, Ponce de León named this new land Florida, which means "Flowery."

-Ponce de León stayed in Florida for several months, but there is no evidence that he was searching for the mythical Fountain of Youth.
-He was most likely searching for more gold for the Spanish crown.
+Ponce de León stayed in Florida for several months.
+However, there is no evidence that he was searching for the Fountain of Youth.
+He was most likely searching for more gold.
 He never found it.
-But the Spanish king was pleased anyways and appointed Ponce de León governor of Bimini and Florida.
+But the Spanish king was pleased anyways.
+He made Ponce de León the governor of Bimini and Florida.

 In February 1521, Ponce de León returned to Florida to explore the western side of the peninsula.
-His expedition spent several months exploring but was attacked in July 1521 by native warriors.
-Ponce de León was injured in the fighting and many believe he was shot in the leg with a poison arrow.
+His expedition spent several months there.
+Native warriors attacked the expedition in July 1521.
+Ponce de León was injured in the fighting.
+Many believe he was shot in the leg with a poison arrow.
 Shortly after, the expedition sailed to Cuba, where Ponce de León died later that month at age 61.